 - Redo all the steps again from the beginning.

-If your device in the end of the update procedure your device entering in a boot loop or something isn’t working well with the new firmware, then you have to:
+If your device in the end of the update procedure, enter in a boot loop or something isn’t working well with the new firmware, then you have to:

-- Reboot your device into the Recovery Mode, to do that you need press and keep holding the Power, Volume UP and Menu buttons simultaneous.
+- Reboot your device into the Recovery Mode.
+To do that you need to press and keep holding the Power, Volume UP and Menu buttons simultaneously.

 - From the Recovery mode select the “wipe data factory reset “and there select “wipe cache partition”.
-On this step, you’ll lose your personal data that’s why you need to do a full backup for your data.
+On this step, you’ll lose your personal data that’s why you need to do a full back-up of your data.

 - Now your smartphone will boot in the new Android 4.1.2 Jelly Bean XXLT4 firmware.

-Congratulation, you successfully learnt how to update your Samsung Galaxy Note N7000 has been manually updated to the official Android 4.1.2 Jelly Bean XXLT4 Firmware.
+Congratulations!
+You have successfully learnt how to update your Samsung Galaxy Note N7000 with the official Android 4.1.2 Jelly Bean XXLT4 Firmware.